FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Computer=Press this button to play against a computer player (instead of playing against a human being).
 Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
 All mobile app sentences *must* be kept compact, as they need to scale to small devices.

 Side=Lets you select what side you want to play as (White, Black, or random).
-Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png (the screenshot is from an old version; "Color" is now "Side").
+Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
 All mobile app sentences *must* be kept compact, as they need to scale to small devices.

 Clock=Lets you select what time control you want to play with.
 Appears in the "Create a game" menu of the lichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
 All mobile app sentences *must* be kept compact, as they need to scale to small devices.